Zbroju/golang/README.md

-# golang
+# weightWatcher
-Small apps written in go.
+Small app written in go to track your weight.